cyanomys/cyans-index/src/site/notes/Index/Neon Soul/3 Locations/Galactic Gazetteer.md

 ---
-{"dg-publish":true,"dg-path":"Neon Soul/3 Locations/Galactic Gazetteer.md","permalink":"/neon-soul/3-locations/galactic-gazetteer/","updated":"2023-11-03T00:06:13.806-04:00"}
+{"dg-publish":true,"dg-path":"Neon Soul/3 Locations/Galactic Gazetteer.md","permalink":"/neon-soul/3-locations/galactic-gazetteer/","updated":"2023-11-03T00:19:47.516-04:00"}
 ---

 ![Nova Praxis Map.png](/img/user/Attachments/Nova%20Praxis%20Map.png)
+# Sol
+## Mercury

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+Mercury's got some cool spots like solar fields and antimatter hubs.
+The Coalition had a big showdown with Earth's leftovers at Tellerus Fields.
+Some think the losers are hiding in the tunnels, but they're chill for now.
+House Cipriani's the big energy boss, and with all that antimatter moving, pirates are sniffing around.
+Some reckon it's the old Earth gang causing trouble from the tunnels.

+> [!INFO] Mercury
+>**Gravity**: .37G
+**Day Length**: 58.65 Earth Days
+**Population**: 52k
+**Key Locations**:
+> - **Specular Spread**: Solar panel facilities (House Cipriani)
+> - **Base 10**: Antimatter production (House Cipriani)
+> - **Tellerus Fields**: Major battle site between Earth remnants and the Coalition
+> - **Mercurial Gateway**: One of two Sol system jump rings
+> - **Mercurian Tunnels**: Connects habitats and facilities
+> - **Balor**: Surface habitat and vacation spot

+</div></div>

+## Venus

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+Venus, a volcanic world with a toxic atmosphere, isn't a Coalition favorite but suits apostates seeking freedom.
+Gondolin's population struggles with space, and while they have a compiler, its existence is hush-hush to avoid Coalition attention.
+The Maiden, besides research, is a hub for clandestine activities.

+> [!INFO] Venus
+> **Gravity**: .91G
+> **Day Length**: 243 Earth Days
+> **Population**: 438k (413k in Gondolin, 25k on The Maiden)
+>
+> **Key Locations**:
+> - **Gondolin**: A hidden apostate city, the largest in the solar system, built by non-replicating Vulcan swarms.
+Overpopulated, with one-child laws.
+Led by SIM mayor Camber Roche, advocating for more SIM conversions.
+Mostly former Americans, Italians, Greeks, and Africans.
+Relies on black market trading and has a secret, functional compiler.
+> - **The Maiden**: An orbiting research station studying Venus and hosting experiments.
+Houses a weapons lab of House Dalianis and serves as a meeting point for covert deals with Gondolin.

+</div></div>

+## Luna

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+Luna, humanity's first extraterrestrial touchpoint, now boasts several major cities and numerous stations.
+While cities like Serro represent scientific advancement and luxury, Asola reflects the struggles of the working class.
+Rho, the entertainment hub, hides a darker side of illegal activities and insurgent groups.
+Odysseus Station, a research beacon, recently faced a mysterious explosion, fueling speculations of espionage.
+Luna was the site of the first earthling terrorist attack.

+> [!info] Luna
+> **Gravity**: .16G
+> **Day Length**: 27.3 Earth Days
+> **Population**: 8.5 mil
+>
+> **Key Locations**:
+>
+> - **Serro**: Luna's largest city, House Silva's hub with secured labs and biotech research.
+A tourist spot with gravity-adjusted areas.
+> - **Asola**: Second largest, known for manufacturing and House Tsarya's facilities.
+Home to many apostates, with a challenging path to House membership.
+> - **Rho**: Entertainment capital, backed by Houses Cipriani and Silva.
+A mix of luxury and underground dealings, also a base for the Talons of Freedom.
+> - **Odysseus Station**: House Dalianis' space station for jump drive research.
+Recently faced an explosion, rumored to be a sabotage.

+</div></div>

+## Mars

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

-Since our first steps on Mars in 2034, the planet has seen a mix of achievements and challenges.
+Since our first steps on Mars in 2054, the planet has seen a mix of achievements and challenges.
 From the impressive Olympus to the gritty streets of New Turin, Mars is certainly a showcase of the breadth of human experience.
 With the recent purist terror incident in Voltair, it's sparked a whole debate about ethics and identity in this new era.

 > [!info] Mars
 >